SET-IITGN/TracerSET/README.md

 - Static program structure (tokens, CST, AST, CFG, cognitive complexity, bytecode) is computed as whole-program representations
 - Dynamic runtime behavior (stack, variables, execution trace, bytecode) is observed step-by-step

-These two perspectives are presented together to help users connect program structure with program behavior during execution.
+These two perspectives are presented in sequence, enabling users to first understand program structure and then observe its runtime behavior during execution.
 This enables users to observe not only what a program executes, but how its execution unfolds over time.

 ---